 [private role="subscriber-only"]Text for Subscribers only[/private]

 Display this text to Visitors only:

 [private role="visitor-only"]Text for Visitors only[/private]

-Text only for a specific user
+Text only for a specific user or multiple users

 In the case you want to show a text only to a specific user, assign